-5.11.
-LAND USE AND PLANNING Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Physically divide an established community \boxtimes b) Cause a significant environmental impact du conflict with any applicable land use plan, per regulation adopted for the purpose of avoidi mitigating an environmental effect? olicy, or
+5.1 1.
+LAND USE AND PLANNING Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact p. e, e, e a) Physically divide an established community? \boxtimes b) Cause a significant environmental impact due to a conflict with any applicable land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?